-Land Defender Protection: BCFNJC, BC and Canada will evaluate the current framework for dealing with land defense, including the power and function of the Community-Industry Response Group (C-IRG), or similar units, and make necessary changes aimed at upholding First Nations' rights to defend their lands.
+C. Land Defender Protection: BCFNJC, BC, and Canada will evaluate the current framework for dealing with land defense, including the power and function of the Community-Industry Response Group (C-IRG), or similar units, and make necessary changes aimed at upholding First Nations' rights to defend their lands.

-Crisis Response
+9. Crisis Response

-Objective: Enhancing the work to guarantee social and economic systems are in place to prevent/reduce victimization of Indigenous women, girls, and 2S+ this strategy ensures that Indigenous women, girls, and 2S+ who go missing and/or are found murdered receive a prompt and efficient response.
+Objective: Enhancing the work to guarantee social and economic systems are in place to prevent/reduce victimization of Indigenous women, girls, and 2SLGBTQIA+ this strategy ensures that Indigenous women, girls, and 2SLGBTQIA+ who go missing and/or are found murdered receive a prompt and efficient response.
 Relevant partners across jurisdictions will ensure communication and consistency, ending the systemic discrimination and racism that has resulted in a lack of care and attention.

-Crisis Response Plan Development: BCFNJC, BC, and Canada will develop a community-led crisis response plan for all relevant actors across jurisdictions when one of our Indigenous women, girls, and 2S+ go missing and/or are found murdered.
-The plan will include:

-- Mandatory trauma informed, culturally sensitive, core content and standards training for those who are first on scene.
-This includes firefighters, ambulance, police, search and rescue and investigators. - Agreements put into place for all relevant partners, including but not limited to RCMP/Municipal Police/First Nations Police, Child Welfare who respond to MMIWG2S+ cases to liaise with impacted Nations. - Agreements will ensure information sharing across jurisdictions is easily communicated between all relevant stakeholders to increase the likelihood of finding the missing person while protecting children who may be impacted by MMIWG2S+. - Collaboration and partnerships with Indigenous-led organizations and allies across jurisdictions to develop relationships related to dedicated housing and safe spaces to gather during searches. - Development of Indigenous Liaisons for communities without access to our IJCs Aunties, to communicate for, or support, families and loved ones to communicate with police throughout the investigation and searching progress, including navigating justice institutions, victim services, cultural supports, wrap around supports with availability after work hours.
-This will

-- reduce barriers faced by Indigenous peoples including the impacts of racism and discrimination towards family and loves ones. - Development of a platform that communities, families, and loved ones can access when navigating colonial systems to help understand the process when someone is missing and/or is found murdered and provides a centralized space that contains easily accessible resources, awareness, and step-by-step toolkits on what to do when a loved one is missing and/or murdered.
+- A. Crisis Response Plan Development: BCFNJC, BC, and Canada will develop a community-led crisis response plan for all relevant actors across jurisdictions when one of our Indigenous women, girls, and 2SLGBTQIA+ go missing and/or are found murdered.
+The plan will include: - Mandatory trauma informed, culturally sensitive, core content and standards training for those who are first on scene.
+This includes firefighters, ambulance, police, search and rescue and investigators. - Agreements put into place for all relevant partners, including but not limited to RCMP/Municipal Police/First Nations Police, Child Wellbeing who respond to MMIWG2S+ cases to liaise with impacted Nations. - Agreements will ensure information sharing across jurisdictions is easily communicated between all relevant stakeholders to increase the likelihood of finding the missing person while protecting children who may be impacted by MMIWG2S+. - Collaboration and partnerships with Indigenous-led organizations and allies across jurisdictions to develop relationships related to dedicated housing and safe spaces to gather during searches. - Development of Indigenous Liaisons for communities without access to our IJCs Aunties.
+These liaisons will communicate on behalf and support families and loved ones throughout the investigation and searching progress, including by communicating with police, and supporting the navigation of justice institutions, victim services, cultural supports, wrap around supports, with availability after work hours.
+This will reduce barriers faced by Indigenous peoples including the impacts of racism and discrimination towards family and loves ones. - Development of a platform that communities, families, and loved ones can access when navigating colonial systems to help understand the process when someone is missing and/or is found murdered.
+The platform will bea centralized space that contains easily accessible resources, awareness, and step-by-step toolkits on what to do when a loved one is missing and/or murdered.

-Funding Stream: BCFNJC, BC and Canada will establish a sustainable easily accessible funding stream led by Indigenous women, girls, and 2S+ to help communities create their own means of proactive measures when an Indigenous woman, girl, or 2S+ person goes missing.

-Allocation of funds for communities for the creation, staffing, and training of a Crisis Response Plan, including the development of a Crisis Response Agreement with relevant partners (RCMP/Police, Community Safety Officers, First Responders, etc.).
+- B. Funding Stream: BCFNJC will work with BC and Canada to advocate for a15 sustainable easily accessible funding stream led by Indigenous women, girls, and 2SLGBTQIA+ to help communities create their own means of proactive measures when an Indigenous woman, girl, 2SLGBTQIA+ person goes missing. - Allocation of funds for communities for the creation, staffing, and training of a Crisis Response Plan, including the development of a Crisis Response Agreement with relevant partners (RCMP/Police, Community Safety Officers, First Responders, etc.).

-MMIWG2S+ Fund
+10. MMIWG2S+ Fund

-Objective: Prioritizing funding for victims and survivors of the MMIWG2S+ genocide this strategy ensures that Indigenous women, girls, 2S+, their chosen families and communities have the means to properly search, grieve and heal absent of barriers.
+Objective: Prioritizing funding for victims and survivors of the MMIWG2S+ genocide, this strategy ensures that Indigenous women, girls, 2SLGBTQIA+, and their chosen families and communities have the means to properly search, grieve and heal without barriers.
 This will work to increase the likelihood of finding loved ones while also contributing to the healing surrounding those who survive and those who are missing and/or found murdered.